xenforo-ltd/docs/docs/devs/add-on-structure.md

 This is useful for bundling files like README, CHANGELOG, LICENSE, or other documentation that should ship with the download but do not need to be uploaded to the server.

+### \_stubs directory

+The `_stubs` directory contains customized "stub" templates used by XenForo's xf-make:* commands when generating new classes for your add-on.

+When you run a make command (e.g. xf-make:entity), XenForo first checks for a matching stub file in your add-on's _stubs/ directory before falling back to the core stubs.
+This allows you to customize the boilerplate code generated for entities, controllers, services, and other class types.

+Use `php cmd.php xf-make:stub-publish` to copy core stub templates into your add-on for customization.
+For example, `php cmd.php xf-make:stub-publish entity --addon=Vendor/AddOn` publishes the entity stub, which you can then modify to include your preferred code style, default methods, or documentation blocks.

 ## Setup class

 To create a Setup class for your add-on, all you need to do is create a file named `Setup.php` in the root of your add-on directory.